 From mid-May until mid-August, nighttime is but a memory, and in place of the stars and moon, there is the gentle, golden light.
 That’s why Finland is called the Land of the Midnight Sun.

 Because almost all of Lapland lies above the Arctic Circle, summer means that the sun (or more accurately daylight) doesn’t go away for between two and four months, depending on how north you venture.
-In Utsjoki, as far north as north goes, the sun just circles in the sky all day and all night.
+In northernmost Finland, the sun just circles in the sky all day and all night.
 Farther south, the sun may dip behind the fells or trees, but the sky remains bright.

 How long does Midnight Sun last?